Natural Gas Shopping Information

 Is the natural gas supplier (NGS) licensed by the PUC?

-Is the NGS’s rate fixed or variable?
+What is the price per Ccf/Mcf/Dth?
+Is the price fixed or variable?

 Frequently Asked Questions